Want to automatically upload photos to Dropbox?

 Either way you choose, you should download and install the Dropbox desktop app on your computer and sign up for an account at first, then log in and get started.

-1. Download Dropbox desktop app from its official website.
+1. Download the Dropbox desktop app from its official website.

-2. Go to your download directory and double-click the Dropbox icon to start installation.
+2. Go to your download directory and double-click the Dropbox icon to start the installation.

 3. Once it’s installed, you’ll be prompted to sign in or create a new account.

-4. After logging in, click Open my Dropbox and Get Started subsequently.
+4. If you don't have an account, please create one with a prompt.
+If you do, please log in with your Dropbox account.
+Afterward, click Open my Dropbox and Get Started subsequently.
 Now you’ve completed the installation.

-Then you can try following methods to upload photos:
+Then you can try the following methods to upload photos:

-1. Automatically upload photos from mobile devices to Dropbox
+1. Automatically upload all photos from phone to Dropbox

 1. Hit the Dropbox icon in your system tray.
 Then click the gear icon to manage settings.